andriyadi/AnyOCR-GPT4V/README.md

 ## AnyOCR API Service

-The AnyOCR API Service allows you to perform OCR (Optical Character Recognition) on images using a REST API.
-It utilizes Azure OpenAI and Azure Computer Vision services to extract text from images and generate structured output based on user-defined prompts.
+The AnyOCR API Service allows you to perform OCR on images using a REST API.
+It utilizes Azure OpenAI GPT-4 with Vision and Azure Computer Vision services to extract text from images and generate structured output based on user-defined prompts.

 ### Running the API Service